Asynchronous Server Checks: Architecture, UX, and Accessibility

 });

-it('aborts in-flight requests on rapid input', async () => {
+it('aborts the in-flight request on rapid input', async () => {

 const fetchSpy = vi.spyOn(window, 'fetch').mockResolvedValue(